cropgeeks/flapjack/docs/pedver_f1s_known_parents.rst

 * ``% Het Deviation from Expected`` - the difference in % hets between the expected F1 and the sampled F1.

-* ``% allele match to parent 1 / parent 2`` - alleles matching betwen the sampled F1 line and the sampled parent line, as a percentage of non-missing data in both the F1 line and parent line, and across all markers for a sample. e.g. if F1 = A/A C/C and sampled P1 = A/T N/N then % allele match to P1 is 50% ie 1 allele at a marker in the sampled F1 matches a P1 allele for the same marker, out of 2 non-missing alleles available for comparison.
+* ``% Allele match to Parent 1 / Parent 2`` - alleles matching betwen the sampled F1 line and the sampled parent line, as a percentage of non-missing data in both the F1 line and parent line, and across all markers for a sample. e.g. if F1 = A/A C/C and sampled P1 = A/T N/N then % allele match to P1 is 50% ie 1 allele at a marker in the sampled F1 matches a P1 allele for the same marker, out of 2 non-missing alleles available for comparison.

-* ``% genotype match to expected F1`` - matching gneotypes (i.e. both alleles need to match) between the sampled F1 line and the simulated F1 as a percentage of non-missing data in both the F1 line and the simulated F1, and across all markers for a sample. e.g. if sampled F1 = A/T C/C and the simulated F1 = A/T C/T , then % genotype match to expected F1 is 50%.
+* ``% Genotype match to Expected F1`` - matching gneotypes (i.e. both alleles need to match) between the sampled F1 line and the simulated F1 as a percentage of non-missing data in both the F1 line and the simulated F1, and across all markers for a sample. e.g. if sampled F1 = A/T C/C and the simulated F1 = A/T C/T , then % genotype match to expected F1 is 50%.
 Only 1 marker genotype out of 2 matches at both alleles.

 .. note::
  Expected F1 alleles can only be simulated if both parents have homozygous alleles.
 If either parent has a heterozygous call or missing data for a marker, then the expected F1 allele data cannot be simulated and will have a missing value.